Are you looking for the best day trips from Madrid? From exploring Toledo to seeing stunning Segovia, this is where to go near Madrid!

 It used to house the former King of Spain.
 Later, it was a monastery – but it’s still much more than that.
 It holds a Royal tomb, a basilica, a palace and an insane library.

 If you’re not convinced, it’s even been referred to as ‘the eighth wonder of the world’.
 So, not one to miss.
 A full day could be spent here alone.
 There are many Madrid tours you can take to explore it; this one is a good option for the highlights and a comprehensive history.

 Sometimes known as ‘The Town of Stones and Saints’, Avila is famous for the walls and turrets which surround it.

 It’s evident that most Madrid day trips come with a cathedral.
 Avila’s is impressive, still standing from the 12th century with the architecture I’ve come to love in Spain.

 One of the highlights though has got to be walking around the city.
 You’re even allowed to walk on top of certain sections of the walls, and even to the top of turrets.
 I probably don’t even need to mention the spectacular view.

 If you’re short on time, many Madrid tours can take you through Avila and another city on the same trip.
 Here’s an example of a tour through Avila and Segovia, but there are many other options.

-There’s so much to see in and around Madrid, it’s genuinely surrounded by so many other awesome cities.
-Are any of these locations on your own bucket list?
+There are so many places to visit near Madrid – it’s genuinely surrounded by so many other awesome cities.
+Are any of these locations on your bucket list?
 Make sure to let me know in the comments!

 Like this blog post?
 Then make sure you Pin it for the future!